 However, some people may have insulin resistance in their body that does not respond to insulin as it normally should.
 This can result in high blood sugar, which can potentially progress to metabolic syndrome or prediabetes.
 Left untreated, prediabetes can eventually turn into type 2 diabetes and heighten your risk of cardiovascular disease and stroke.

 Cortisol is the primary hormone released during stress.
 It triggers your natural fight-or-flight reaction, and in small amounts, this stress hormone is relatively harmless or even beneficial.
 However, chronic stress has quickly become a modern epidemic, resulting in a constant flood of cortisol.
-Those consistently high cortisol levels can have significant physiological effects, including increased blood pressure and a suppressed immune system.
+Those consistently high cortisol levels (which can be checked for with a cortisol test) can have significant physiological effects, including increased blood pressure and a suppressed immune system.